Compensatory Time > Time Off > Current Employees > HRS Home

 Employee Responsibilities

-- Employees should promptly and accurately record on the weekly time report all time worked plus use of paid leave or paid holiday time and the use of federal compensatory time.
+• Employees should promptly and accurately record all time worked plus use of paid time off or paid holiday time and the use of federal compensatory time.

-- The supervisor must review and approve the use of federal compensatory time, verify the employee has accurately recorded the use of the time on the time report, and sign the electronic or paper time report.
+• The supervisor must review and approve the use of federal compensatory time, verify the employee has accurately recorded the use of the time, and approve the time entry.

 Overtime and Travel for Official University Business (For Non-Exempt Employees)